AcademySoftwareFoundation/aswf-docker/README.md

 ### Status

-As of June 2020 there are full 2018, 2019 and 2020
+As of December 2020 there are full 2018, 2019 and 2020
 [VFX Platform](https://vfxplatform.com) compliant images.
-And a preview of 2021 with devtoolset-9.1 (GCC-9.3.1) and clang-10, N.B. that the built-in CUDA-10.2
+A preview of 2021 with GCC 9.3.1 (DTS 9.1), Clang 10 and CUDA 11 is also available.
-is currently incompatible with GCC-9, hoping to update to CUDA-11 as soon as possible to restore CUDA support in 2021 images.

 ## CI Packages